 The crisis is there in conversations started and abandoned.
 A middle-aged male waiter at the restaurant: “Where are you from?
 America, oh Germany?
 I used to go to Frankfurt every year, for trade fairs.
 I know the city well.
 I was in the textile business, before … (eyes cast down, a direction that suggests shame.
-How could I know that my answer would hurt?) “…yes, what would you like to order?”
+How could I have known that my answer would hurt?) “…yes, what would you like to order?”

 Yet the precariousness – and injustice – is out in the open if you look for it.
 In Athens, refugees are squatting at the old airport without even the most basic of services, while just up the road, dozens of interior design studios sell Scandinavian-inspired furnishings and 10,000€ couches.
 At the entrance to the Athens Metro, the homeless are sprawled out on sleeping bags, dazed from the heat, and in a downtown park near Omonia Square, just off the tourist drag, heroin addicts tremble deliriously on public benches.

 These scenes are also happening right now in the centers of the world.
-In New York, a homeless woman on 5th Avenue shivers below the dazzling window display at Bergdorf-Goodman’s, while tourists snap pictures of the glamorous little scene.
+In New York, a homeless woman on 5th Avenue shivers below the dazzling window display at Bergdorf-Goodman’s, while tourists snap pictures of the glamorous little scene above.
 In Frankfurt, a band of teenage boys are trying to wash the windows of Audis, BMWs, and Mercedes parked at a red light – cars that cost more than an upper-class home in the countries where they came from.
 And even in a place like Detroit, the first major city in the world to declare bankruptcy, suburbs not more than 15 miles away are some of the wealthiest in the United States.